TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 - ``INDEX IDX_DISPLAY_NAME ON USERS(DISPLAY_NAME);``

 Display names are used for searching.
 For example you can search for users whos display name starts with "Jeff".
 An index on DISPLAY_NAME allows MySQL to efficiently seek into the range of matching names instead of scanning every row.
-- ``INDEX IDX_BIRTHDATE ON USERS(BIRTH_DATE);`` Some queries may filter users by age or birthdate range if it is a roomate preference.
+- ``INDEX IDX_BIRTHDATE ON USERS(BIRTH_DATE);``

-Indexing BIRTH_DATE lets MySQL use a range scan on the date column, which is much more efficient than scanning all users when we need to select only a subset by birthdate.
+Some queries may filter users by age or birthdate range if it is a roomate preference.
+Indexing 'BIRTH_DATE' lets MySQL use a range scan on the date column, which is much more efficient than scanning all users when we need to select only a subset by birthdate.
 - ``INDEX IDX_RENT ON PROPERTY(RENT_COST);``

 Our application supports queries that filter properties by a maximum or minimum rent amount.
 Without an index, MySQL would need to scan every property to check its rent.
 The 'IDX_RENT' index allows MySQL to perform a scan based on a range on RENT_COST, reading only the relevant portion of the index instead of the entire table.